Skip to main content

 What is the difference between atomic habits and identity-based habits?

 Atomic Habits is the book by James Clear that popularized identity-based habit change.
 The atomic part refers to tiny actions, and the identity part refers to using those actions as evidence of a new self.
-The two ideas work together.
+The two ideas work together: small reps build the proof, the proof builds the identity.

 Can I use financial consequences to support identity change?